What Will the Election Results Mean for the Markets?

 Market Update

 The news cycle is certainly heating up.
-On Friday, it was announced that the President and First Lady have contracted the Coronavirus.
+On Friday, it was announced that the President and First Lady have contracted the coronavirus.
 Markets retreated on the news.
-Today, Monday, the markets are up at the time of this writing on the news that Trump may be able to leave the hospital soon.
+On Monday, the markets went up on the news that Trump planned to leave the hospital.
 With the election less than a month away, and congress playing a “will they, won’t they” with a stimulus package, we would expect volatility remain high, and markets to fluctuate in both directions.

 It’s the Friday before the 2016 election, and I have a crystal ball.
 That crystal ball tells me 3 things: